Does Eating Meat Cause an Early Death or Are the New Statistics Just Another Example of Smoke and Mirrors?

 ‘A Dying Breed’

 Vern Switzer is 63 years old, but he still single-handedly farms 19 acres of land along a busy country road just outside Winston Salem, N.C.
+He is one of only about 30,000 Black farmers in America today.
+These farmers are mostly in the South and represent just 1.5 percent of total farm operators in America, compared to 14 percent back in 1920.
 Continue reading →

 “What you put on your skin is just as important as what you put in your body.”